matthijskooijman/nuttssh/README.md

 specified (the option must be specified multiple times for multiple aliases).

-When multiple connections each claim the same name (hostname or alias), only the first client to connect can actually be reached using that name.
+When multiple connections each claim the same name (hostname or alias), only the last client to connect can actually be reached using that name.
 Once that client disconnects, the next one will become reachable again.

 ### Connecting listening clients